deterministic-adversarials/YY/README.md

-## Library
+## Dependencies

-- numpy
-- matplotlib
-- tensorflow
+1. Python3
+2. Numpy
+3. Matplotlib
+4. Tensorflow

-This code require some libraries.
+Sample codes require this libraries.
 Please install on your environment.